 Magnite (Rubicon Project before 2020) was the industry leader in ad serving when it was established in 2007.
 One of the largest sell-side advertising firms in the world today is Magnite.
 Every existing format and channel, including Video ads, CTV, Display, Mobile, DOOH, and Audio, is supported by the Magnite.

-Publishers may effectively manage their ad inventory, at the same time establishing direct connections with leading advertisers thanks to Magnite’s self-serve ad server.
+Publishers may effectively manage their ad inventory while establishing direct connections with leading advertisers thanks to Magnite’s self-serve ad server.
 In addition to the open auction, Magnite’s sell-side partners have access to programmatic guaranteed transactions and a private marketplace.

 A standout aspect of Magnite’s offering to publishers is its sophisticated audience management toolkit, which offers a practical approach to creating, examining, and engaging audiences using first-party data from publishers.